 Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the general education requirement for social/behavioral sciences in A.A., A.S., and A.A.S. degree programs.

-ECO 251 Principles of Microeconomics
+Principles of Microeconomics ECO 251

-Prerequisites: DMA 010-020 or MAT 060 or MAT 003, DRE 097 or RED 090 or ENG 002 or
+Prerequisites: DMA 010-020 or MAT 060 or MAT 003 or BSP 4003, DRE 097 or RED 090 or